sier2/sier2/docs/source/tutorial_1.rst

 We suggest that you create a new Python script file and follow along, so you can see how gizmos work, and how changes affect the dag.
+If things go wrong, copies of the tutorial scripts are in the ``tutorials`` directory.

 A gizmo is an instance of a class that subclasses Gizmo, and uses at least one ``param`` for input and/or output.